FraterAstrust/ttao-curriculum/Self_Disclosure.md

 ### 2.3 Understanding the Oath's Exclusion of Personal Enrichment

-The TTAO Inner Academy curriculum includes an ethical oath (Appendix E.1) that explicitly excludes the pursuit of alchemy for personal material enrichment.
-Students are asked to affirm that their intention is aligned with transformation, service, and the Great Work—not wealth, power, or ego gratification.
+The TTAO Inner Academy curriculum includes an Alchemical Oath — presented in Year One, Month 1, Week 1 of the curriculum — that explicitly excludes the pursuit of alchemy for personal material enrichment.
+Students are asked to affirm that their intention is aligned with transformation, service, and the Great Work — not wealth, power, or ego gratification.

 **In a short paragraph, describe your relationship to this requirement.** Do you understand it?
 Do you agree with it?
 How does it sit with your own intentions?